 But bookish generals might be just the kind of functionaries you need to manage your family tree.
 The patriachalism of the original returns and is vital to diplomacy and alliances.
 The brutal diplomatic measures of the time have been truthfully replicated.
 Arranged marriages and the kidnapping of heirs as collateral can all be performed in order to seal alliances and ensure they are not broken.
 It’s a harsh world, but when the life of the only heir to your allies’ faction is all that’s keeping them on your side, you’ll be grateful.

 Shogun 2: Total War is shaping up to be a complex, well designed and interesting strategy title.
 It is early days, and there is a lot of polish, balancing and tweaking left to do.
 But what I saw looked promising.
 The art direction of the campaign map and the ambience of the battle map bode well.
 But this is what we have come to expect from a franchise that mixes political intrigue with cinematic war.
 The result is a violence that is both complicated and entertaining.
 And as its backdrop, is the inexorable and disquieting fall of cherry blossoms.

-The Good: Much needed attention to the Battle map AI
+Pros: Much needed attention to the Battle map AI

-The Bad: It’s still a little unclear how naval combat will play out
+Cons: It’s still a little unclear how naval combat will play out